Carol S. Dweck

 This is, of course, all well and good, however, with a fixed mindset, there is a ceiling in place that limits your potential.
 What that effectively means is that when you reach a certain point where you’ve topped up on your self-belief and self-confidence in a particular situation or scenario, you simply don’t have what it takes to raise yourself above that level.
 As a result, you just can’t move forward beyond a certain point.

 On the other hand, a person with a growth mindset has a very high ceiling.
 In other words, their potential is essentially limitless and they are therefore able to get the most from themselves in any and every situation they face.

 What follows is a discussion of the differences between a person with a fixed and growth mindset.
-Understanding these differences will help you to identify within yourself which type of mindset dominates your thinking style.
-Then of course with awareness, you can start making positive changes to move yourself forward in more optimal and helpful ways.
+Understanding these differences will help you to identify which type of mindset dominates your thinking style.
+Then, of course, with awareness, you can start making positive changes to move forward in more optimal and helpful ways.

 The Attitude of the Fixed vs. Growth Mindset